MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

-AKS requires the use of ntp.ubuntu.org (and its pool).
-Configure the cluster nodes to synchronize with that source.
-Don't block that traffic.
+The default configuration of AKS uses ntp.ubuntu.org (and its pool) as the time synchronization source.
+The cluster nodes will need to synchronize with that source at regular intervals.
+Don't block that outbound traffic.
+Likewise, any additional compute you bring into your CDE should use an NTP source of your choice.

 ### Requirement 10.5